Character and Citizenship Education (CCE)

 The use of instructional and facilitation strategies such as circle structure, four corners, freeze frame, hot seat, round table, forum theatre, debate etc, promotes students’ voice and empowers students to express their views during CCE lessons.
 Through the interaction, it also strengthens both teacher-student relationships and student-student relationships.

-With Sec 1 to 3 students owning their personal learning devices, teachers can now utilize a whole range of digital platforms such as Student Learning Space, padlet, nearpod and mentimeter to facilitate ICT-enabled CCE lessons.
+With students owning their personal learning devices (PLDs), teachers can now utilize a whole range of digital platforms such as Student Learning Space, Padlet, Classpoint and Mentimeter to facilitate ICT-enabled CCE lessons.